henry2004y/vlasiator_manual/menu8.md

 Check `memoryallocation.cpp` in the source code if you want to see the details.

 One thing to be careful about is that the initial memory usage reported by PAPI significantly underestimates the actual usage, e.g. by 25%.
 It may actually be better to look at system memory usage for a better estimation.

+There are currently two ways to solve the out-of-memory issue:

+1. Replace some MPI processes with OpenMP threads.
+2. Run with larger memory.

+Multithreading runs can save memory mostly because there will be fewer ghost cells required for communication.

 ## Timestepping